JasperTresidder/Reolink_Camera_Viewer/README.md

 ```bash
 pip install opencv-python
 ```
-to save clips:
-There is a text box just below 'Save Clip' to name your file. enter a file name e.g. 'clip123', click on save clip and then the clip to save.
+To save clips, there is a text box just below 'Save Clip' to name your file. enter a file name e.g. 'clip123', click on save clip and then the clip to save.

 VLC media player is used to view live streams camera clips using the cvlc command.